Record of Wortenia War

-Record of Wortenia War (ウォルテニア戦記, Wortenia Senki) is a Japanese light novel series written by Ryota Hori and illustrated by bob.
+Record of Wortenia War (ウォルテニア戦記, Wortenia Senki) is a Japanese light novel series written by Ryouta Hori and illustrated by bob.
 It began serialization online in 2009 on the user-generated novel publishing website Shōsetsuka ni Narō.
 It was acquired by Hobby Japan, who published the first light novel volume in October 2015 under their HJ Novels imprint.
 A manga adaptation with art by Yukari Yagi has been serialized online via Hobby Japan's Comic Fire website since 2016.
 Both the light novel and manga have been licensed in North America by J-Novel Club.